-- 1. At vehicle delivery to the dealership (PDI), test/ charge the battery using the GR-8 Tool (EL-50313) in the PDI mode.
-This step allows the battery to be charged back up (topped off) at PDI (for 20 minutes or less) to make up for any loss of charge that occurred during the vehicle transit time from assembly plant to the dealer. - Every 30 days in dealer inventory, test/charge the battery using the GR-8 Tool (EL-50313) in the PDI mode.
+- 1. At vehicle delivery to the dealership (PDI), test/charge the battery using the GR-8 Tool (EL-50313) in the PDI mode.
+This step allows the battery to be charged back up (topped off) at PDI (for 20 minutes or less) to make up for any loss of charge that occurred during the vehicle transit time from assembly plant to the dealer. - 2.
+Every 30 days in dealer inventory, test/charge the battery using the GR-8 Tool (EL-50313) in the PDI mode.
 This step will allow the battery state of charge to be maintained, which maximize over all battery life.
 Vehicle batteries that are in dealer inventory for extended amounts of time without being maintained/charged will see a significant overall reduction in the battery's service life. - 3.
 At point of sale (just prior to delivering the vehicle to the customer), test/charge the battery using the GR-8 Tool (EL-50313) in the PDI mode.
-This step will ensure that the battery is fully charged for the best customer satisfaction possible.
+This step will ensure that the battery is fully charged for the best customer satisfaction possible. - 4.
+On vehicles with two Batteries, each battery must be electrically isolated and charged individually, which will result in two printouts.